satoshi-ikehata/Universal-PS-CVPR2022/README.md

 The default hyperparameters are described in <a href="https://github.com/satoshi-ikehata/Universal-PS-CVPR2022/tree/main/source/main.py">source/main.py</a>.

-The trainind data is not ready yet.
-I will distribute them before CVPR2022.
+The trainind data (PS-Wild) will be distributed before CVPR2022.

 ## License
 This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details